wq/wq/docs/app/store.js.md

 ```

 #### `ds.fetchListUpdate(query, params, idcol, [opts])`
-`ds.fetchListUpdate()` retreives and applies an update to a locally cached list.
-The `query` is the web query used to retreive the original list, while the `params` object is any additional params used to tell the server that a partial update is wanted.
+`ds.fetchListUpdate()` retrieves and applies an update to a locally cached list.
+The `query` is the web query used to retrieve the original list, while the `params` object is any additional URL parameters used to tell the server that a partial update is wanted.
 The idcol and opts are passed on to `ds.updateList()`.

 ```javascript
 // Assuming server supports query "/items?since=-2h"